fence300/bash-webserver/notes.md

 This stage is to show you that the blank line at the end of meaningful output is not really blank.
 Before the newline character which `read` will interpret as the end of the line, there is another invisible character -- a carriage return.

+# Stage 3
+### What's going on in this example
+You may notice that the actionable code in `main.sh` became a lot more complicated.
+Let's break it down.
+- These `{ curly brackets }` define an anonymous function in bash.
+That is to say, all of the logic inside of them will be grouped together.
+- The first set of curly brackets outputs a very simple webpage response.
+- The pipe at the end of the curly brackets redirects all output on STDOUT to be read as input on STDIN by the `nc` command
+- The `nc` command will send that input as a response to the next incoming request.
+- The pipe after the `nc` command will cause the next anonymous function to read the output from `nc` as input
+- The while loop will process each line
+- When the while loop reads a line that contains only a carriage return, it will break and stop reading lines.
+- The next thing that the second anonymous function does after the while-loop detects the end of the meaningful request is to `killall nc` which will close the connection
+- If you do not close the connection by ending the listening `nc` process, then the browser may simply hang and eventually time out even though it received a response.